db-ux-design-system/core-web/docs/how-to-develop-a-component.md

 Starting with `packages/components/src/components/my-awesome-component/my-awesome-component.scss` there are some thing you should know:

-1. The most important dependency are the variables.global `@use "@db-ui/foundations/build/scss/variables.global" as *;`.
+1. The most important dependency are the `variables.global` included via `@use "@db-ui/foundations/build/scss/variables.global" as *;`.
 They enable you to use e.g. `$db-spacing-fixed-md` for paddings, margins etc.
-2. A lot of times you have to force another `font-size / line-height`, you can do it with `@use "@db-ui/foundations/build/scss/helpers/font" as *;` and the corresponding placeholder extend `@extend %db-overwrite-font-size-sm;`.
+2. A lot of times you have to force another `font-size` / `line-height`, you can do it with `@use "@db-ui/foundations/build/scss/helpers/font" as *;` and the corresponding placeholder extend: `@extend %db-overwrite-font-size-sm;`.
 3. Some components have an 'adaptive' styling.
 We exclude it in an own file `@use "@db-ui/foundations/build/scss/helpers/component" as *;` so you might use this dependency.
-As a reference look at another component e.g. `packages/components/src/components/button/button.scss`.
+As a reference look at another component e.g. [`packages/components/src/components/button/button.scss`](../packages/components/src/components/button/button.scss).
 4. If you have to set a specific color (informational, warning, etc.) directly you can use `@use "@db-ui/foundations/build/scss/color-placeholder" as *;`, but we also provide a file to cover all variants with `@use "@db-ui/foundations/build/scss/color/color-variants" as *;`.
-You can look at the alert for an example `packages/components/src/components/alert/alert.scss` you might use the `@each` to reduce the amount of code for color-variants.
+You can look at the `alert` component for an example `packages/components/src/components/alert/alert.scss` you might use the `@each` to reduce the amount of code for color-variants.
 5. To set a fixed icon you might use `@use "@db-ui/foundations/build/scss/icon/icons.helpers" as *;` as dependency and e.g. `@include icon(glyph(arrow-forward), 24, "outline", "after");`.
-For a dynamic icon you should prefer solving it in `html` with the `data-icon` attribute.
+For a dynamic icon you could prefer integrating it in HTML code with the `data-icon` attribute.

-### Component Structure with HTML
+### Component structure with HTML

-Besides of the `scss` you need to change the `html` for you component.
-If you start with `plain-html` you can test your component inside `packages/components/src/components/my-awesome-component/index.html` for advanced users you can change the `jsx` directly inside `packages/components/src/components/my-awesome-component/my-awesome-component.lite.tsx`.
+Besides of the `scss` you need to change the HTML code for you component.
+If you start with `plain-html` you can test your component inside `packages/components/src/components/my-awesome-component/index.html`; for _advanced_ users you can change the `jsx` directly inside `packages/components/src/components/my-awesome-component/my-awesome-component.lite.tsx`.

 There are some things you have to know:

 1. There are some reserved `data-*` attributes.
-For example `data-icon="xxx"` or `data-icon-after="xxx"` this will set an icon as `::before / ::after`.
+For example `data-icon="xxx"` or `data-icon-after="xxx"` which will set an icon as `::before` / `::after` contents.
 2. Moreover, there are some `data-*` attributes with the same meaning which we try to align across all components.
 For example `data-width` should be always `auto` or `full-width` to have the same possible options.
+We've additionally summarized those by providing models / types for these.
 For a closer look on this ask the Design Team for the glossary.
-3. Try to use native `html` tags.
-For example if you have something like an Accordion use `<details><summary>`.
-So you would reduce the amount of custom JS/TS code for the Components.
+3. Try to use native HTML tags.
+For example if you have something like an Accordion use `<details><summary>`, so you would reduce the amount of custom JS/TS code for the components.

 ### Define the API in `model.ts`

 If you are happy with the styling and your html the next thing would be to define all possible properties for the component.
-Update the `packages/components/src/components/my-awesome-component/model.ts` to include properties and/or states for the Component.
-A lot of properties are already defined.
-They are located in `packages/components/src/shared/model.ts` to include them import it like this:
+Update the `packages/components/src/components/my-awesome-component/model.ts` to include properties and/or states for the component.
+A lot of properties are already predefined; they are located in `packages/components/src/shared/model.ts` to include them import that file like this:

 ```ts
 import { WidthProps } from '../../shared/model';